-As well as attending the Biomedicine Enrolment Advice Day, we encourage you to also attend activities during the University's Orientation, for all University of Melbourne students, with activities and information sessions running from Monday 18 – Friday 22 February 2019.
+As well as attending the Biomedicine Enrolment Advice Day, we encourage you to also attend activities during the University's Melbourne Orientation, for all University of Melbourne students, with activities and information sessions running from Monday 24 February to Friday 28 February 2020.

 Information for Parents and Supporters

 The Biomedicine Enrolment Advice Day sessions are designed for new students to get their first university experience, to meet new people and to understand how life at uni differs from secondary school.
-For these reasons, we encourage parents and supporters to allow the new students to settle in as group together and therefore not attend the days events.
+For these reasons, we encourage parents and supporters to allow the new students to settle in as a group and therefore not attend the day.

 Parents and supporters are welcome to drop off and pick up their new student for the day and either stay on campus, wander through vibrant Lygon Street for a coffee, lunch or shopping, or catch any tram from Tram Stop 1 down to the CBD.

 Unable to attend Biomedicine Enrolment Advice Day?

 Whilst we encourage all commencing students to attend the Biomedicine Enrolment Advice Day we understand that it isn’t always possible.
 As such we will have resources available online.
-Links will become available from this page around the 13th February.
+Links will become available from this page.
 Please remember, this does not replace the experience of attending Biomedicine Enrolment Advice Day.
 However, they will provide the necessary guidance to enrol and ensure you get a good start to your degree.